Jayhyung/TSCB-CCV/README.md

 ccv Y W M [if] [in], qk() pk() seed() reps() fe
 ```

 Where Y is an outcome variable, W a binary treatment variable and M a variable indicating the group over which clustering is calculated.
+The options `qk()` and `pk()` are required, and must take values between 0 and 1 indicating, respectively, the proportion of clusters sampled (1 implies all clustered are sampled) and the proportion of individuals sampled within clusters.
 Below, an example is provided using the 5% sample of the 2000 US Census, described in the introduction of Abadie et al. (2023).

 ### OLS Estimates
 ```s